 If your folio does not appear in the viewer library, check the folio for articles that do not match the orientation of the folio, such as a landscape-only article in a dual-orientation folio.

-The following navigation techniques work whether you’re using the generic Adobe Content Viewer or a custom viewer.
+The following navigation techniques work whether you’re using the Adobe Content Viewer or a custom viewer.

-Rotate the mobile device to display either the horizontal or vertical version of the file.
+For dual-orientation folios, rotate the mobile device to display either the horizontal or vertical version of the article.

 Swipe up and down to read an article.
 Swipe left and right to switch to a different article (or to switch to different pages of a flattened article).

-Tap a non-interactive area to display the navigation bars.
-Tap the Library button to jump to the library in a multi-issue app.
+Tap a non-interactive area to display the navigation bars (sometimes called the "HUD" for heads-up display).
+Tap the Library button to jump to the library in a multi-issue app, or type the Home button to return to the first article in a single-issue app.
 Tap the Back button to return to the previous view.
 Tap the Table of Contents icon to view the table of contents.
 Drag the Scrubber to scroll through thumbnail images in browse mode.

 Tap the title in the navigation bar to return to the first article.
-Double-tap the title to toggle between the title and title plus version display.
-Triple-tap the title to reset the issue so that each article starts at the first page instead of the previously viewed page.
+Double-tap the title to toggle between the title and title plus viewer version display.
+For iOS viewers, triple-tap the title to reset the issue so that each article starts at the first page instead of the previously viewed page.
+(For v32 apps and later, you can create a button that resets the folio (use navto://relative/reset).

 A. Library button B. Back button C. Table of Contents button D. Scrubber

-To delete a folio from the viewer, tap the gear icon in the upper right corner of the library, choose Remove Issues from iPad, and then select and delete folios.
-(In pre-v25 viewers, tap the Archive button.)
+To delete a folio from the viewer, tap the gear icon in the upper-right corner of the library, choose Remove Issues from iPad, and then select and delete folios.
 If the folio is still available on the server, the folio is still available to download in the viewer.
 If the folio is no longer available on the server, the folio disappears from the library.

 To delete a folio from the iPhone library, swipe across the folio’s name from right to left.
-As you swipe, the View button changes to an Archive button.
+As you swipe, the View button changes to a Remove button.

-The Adobe Content Viewer for the Android is a generic version of the viewer used for testing the digital content you create on the mobile devices running Android 2.2 or later.
-The Android Viewer is updated whenever the Folio Producer tools are updated.
+The Adobe Content Viewer for Android is used for testing the digital content you create on phones and tablets that run Android 4.0.3 or later.

 Instead of downloading folios from the server, you can use the Preview on Device feature to copy a folio directly from your computer to the mobile device.

 The previewed folio is copied from your computer to your device.
-The folio remains on your device when you disconnect it.
+A previewed folio remains on your device when you disconnect it.
 When you archive the folio, it’s removed from the library.
+A previewed article does not remain on your device when you finish previewing.

 To preview only the current layout, open the Folio Overlays panel and choose Preview on [device name] from the Preview menu at the bottom of the panel.